Best NordicTrack Treadmill for Marathon Training

 iFIT integration with trainer-controlled adjustments

-Recommended for hill-focused training: NordicTrack X24
+Recommended for Hill-Focused Training: NordicTrack X24

 Recommended for: Dedicated marathon runners who want one treadmill capable of handling every phase of training.